pawelgrzybek/div/readme.md

 # Div — simple Alfred windows manager

 This is simple Alfred workflow to help you manage opened windows.
-It is simple (50 lines of applescript) but powerful tool.
+It is simple (see the short applescript in div.scpt) but powerful tool.
 It allows you to create your own layouts, custom sizes and custom proportion.

 ## Requirements